DivineOmega/omega-search/README.md

 // If you already have a connection setup, you can skip this step.
 $pdo = new PDO('mysql:dbname=database_name;host=127.0.0.1', 'username', 'password');

-// Create a new Search object
+// Create a new Omega Search object
-$search = new Search;
+$search = new OmegaSearch;

-// Configure the Search object
+// Configure the Omega Search object
 $search->setDatabaseConnection($pdo)
        ->setTable('products')
        ->setPrimaryKey('product_groupid')